martin-adamski/personal-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include British, European and Chinese politics and the impact of technology on governance and decision-making.
+bio: My interests include working with data and data storytelling, but also British, European and Chinese politics and the impact of technology on governance and decision-making.

 interests:
+- Working with data and data storytelling
 - British, European and Chinese Politics
 - Impact of Technology on Governance and Decision-Making